axelromero99/readmos/README.md

 </html>
 ```

+### Aclarations 📋

-If you want the library to work correctly, don't delete any class ( except of "markdown-body", if you don't want the github style for the content )
+* If you want the library to work correctly, don't delete any class ( except of "markdown-body", if you don't want the github style for the content )

-You can put the { READMOS BUTTONS } wherever you want, it is not necessary to have them inside the { READMOS WRAPPER }.
+* You can put the { READMOS BUTTONS } wherever you want, it is not necessary to have them inside the { READMOS WRAPPER }.
 The same for the { READMOS CONTENT }.
+* The { READMOS BUTTONS } does not need to be a button tag, it can be any tag you want ( like a div, a img, a span, etc. )

 :star: And that's all!
 It should work if you read all the instructions and replace the correct items with your information. :star: